 Cindy has enjoyed guest conducting as well as adjudicating choirs in the Delmarva region.
 She has prepared choruses for Sir David Willcocks, Helmuth Rilling, and Marin Alsop.
 She also served as vocal coach for the von Trapp Children, the internationally known great-grandchildren of Captain and Maria von Trapp.

-She and her husband, Todd, live in Annapolis, Maryland, and enjoy performing together (Todd is an acoustic guitarist) throughout the Delmarva region.
-Cindy received her her Doctorate in Choral Conducting from the University of Maryland in April.
+Cindy received her Doctorate in Choral Conducting from the University of Maryland in April.

 Please contact the United States Naval Academy Music Department with any questions or comments you may have.

 Musical Activities Department